Encapsulation in PHP

 Explanation

-Here, the $name property is private.
+In the above, the property $name is private.

-Instead, you use setter and getter methods.
+For that, you have to make use of setter and getter methods.

 Why Encapsulation Is Important

-Encapsulation improves code quality.
+Encapsulation enhances code quality.

 It helps you